tomhendra/courses/19-testing-javascript/README.md

 - Kent likes to be explicit in particular for this project since it relies on browser APIs, and it is good to make sure that our tests are as close to reality as possible by simulating a global browser environment.

 ### 5.4.
 Support Importing CSS files with Jest’s moduleNameMapper

+In most real-world applications using webpack, you’re likely using a few loaders.
+In this lesson we’ll see how to make Jest load our modules properly with a moduleNameMapper so we can test our code that makes use of these loaders.

 - We can create a new test file `auto-scaling0text.js`: